top of page

 Yes.
 All therapy and consultation services are available via secure telehealth platforms.
 This allows clients to access care conveniently from the comfort of their own homes while maintaining confidentiality and quality of service.

-If you're experiencing persistent struggles with memory, focus, emotions, learning, or behavior—and you're unsure of the root cause—an assessment can provide answers.
+If you're experiencing persistent struggles with memory, focus, emotions, or behavior—and you're unsure of the root cause—therapy can provide answers.
 If you're already aware of your challenges and are seeking coping strategies, healing, or personal growth, therapy may be the right next step.
 We’re happy to guide you in deciding which service is most appropriate.

 What is EMDR, and is it right for me?